SushantMuneshwar/SMS_Spam_Detection/README.md

 The two common approaches used for filtering spam mails are knowledge engineering and machine learning.
 Emails are classified as either spam or ham using a set of rules in knowledge engineering.
 The person using the filter, or the software company that stipulates a specific rule-based spam-filtering tool must create a set of rules.
 Using this method does not guarantee efficient result since there is need to continually update the rules.
 This can lead to time wastage and it is not suitable especially for naive users.

+Unlike knowledge engineering approach, In machine learning, no rule is required to be specified, rather a set of training samples which are pre-classified email messages are provided.
+A particular machine learning algorithm is then used to learn the classification rules from these email messages.
+Several studies have been carried out on machine learning techniques and many of these algorithms are being applied in the field of email spam filtering.
+Examples of such algorithms include Deep Learning, Naïve Bayes, Support Vector Machines, Neural Networks, K-Nearest Neighbour, Rough sets, and Random Forests.